LiveUI/Configure/README.md

 Have you ever had an issue with SPM not supporting resources?
 How do you get your templates, demo files and I don't know what else from your submodules into your app?

-Well, I hope **Resources** will make your experience with rousource files a tiny bit easier.
+Well, I hope **SwiftResources** will make your experience with resource files a tiny bit easier.

 #### Functionality